tashrique/TungTungTungTungSahurLang/LanguageSpec.md

 - Example Declaration:
   ```
   🎁🐍 🦈 🌟🌟🌟         # Declare variable 🐍 and assign 3
-  🎁🍤 🦈 🔥🔥🔥        # Declare 🍤 and assign 3 using 🔥 emojis (chaos mode)
   ```
 - Variables are global in scope by default.
-Future extensions may allow scoped blocks.
 - **Use Cases:**
   - Counters
   - Loop control variables